-- □ Open the Diagnostics > Ports > Port Monitor dialog, CRC/Fragments tab. - Verify that the threshold values specified in the table concur to your preferences for port 1/ 1. - □ Open the Diagnostics > Ports > Port Monitor dialog, Global tab. - □ To enable the function, select the 0n radio button in the Operation frame. - To allow the device to disable the port due to detected errors, mark the checkbox in the CRC/Fragments on column for port 1/1.
+- □ Open the Diagnostics > Ports > Port Monitor dialog, CRC/Fragments tab. - Verify that the threshold values specified in the table concur to your preferences for port 1/ 1. - □ Open the Diagnostics > Ports > Port Monitor dialog, Global tab. - Enable the Port Monitor function.
+Select the On radio button in the Operation frame. - □ To allow the device to disable the port due to detected errors, mark the checkbox in the CRC/Fragments on column for port 1/1.

 - □ In the Action column you can choose how the device reacts to detected errors.
-In this example, the device disables port 1/1 for threshold value violations and then automatically re-enables the port. - To allow the device to disable and automatically re-enable the port, select the value auto-disable and set up the Auto-Disable function.
+In this example, the device disables port 1/1 for threshold value violations and then automatically re-enables the port. - □ To allow the device to disable and automatically re-enable the port, select the value auto-disable and set up the Auto-Disable function.
 The value auto-disable only works in conjunction with the Auto-Disable function.